joetanx/sentinel/collection/README.md

 ![](https://github.com/user-attachments/assets/698bd7e8-8238-47f2-9099-266a1b1a055d)

-Select the scope to assign this policy (management group, subscription or resource group)
+Select the scope to assign this policy (management group, subscription or resource group):

 ![](https://github.com/user-attachments/assets/b432419e-bcd1-4194-b589-a527e562344a)

-Enter the resource Id:
+Enter the DCR resource Id:

 > [!Tip]
 >
-> Go to the DCR resource and check JSON view for the resource Id:
+> Go to the DCR resource and check `JSON View` for the resource Id:
 >
 > ![](https://github.com/user-attachments/assets/6666f786-f976-4054-abf0-0a60d5e7c6c7)